The ultimate guide to B2B branding

 The branding process

-With so much to consider with a B2B business brand, it can be hard to know where to begin.
+With so much to consider with a B2B business brand, it can be hard to know where to begin in the brand-building process.
 You should first consider your brand identity and who your customers will be before making further decisions on brand strategy and marketing.

 1. Build a proposition statement

-A proposition statement is an internal tool that will guide everyone in the business including your CMO and marketing team on their content marketing and marketing campaign decisions.
-It is a simple statement that shows your brands purpose, what your company brand does, who it is for, and highlight the differentiation of your brand against your competitors.
+A proposition statement is an internal tool that will guide everyone in the business—including your CMO and marketing team—on their content marketing and marketing campaign decisions.
+It is a simple statement that shows your brand’s purpose, what your company brand does, who it is for, and highlights the differentiation of your brand against your competitors.

 2. Identify your target audience

+You know your target market.
+But who are the people who move in that market?
 A target audience persona is a fictional customer who represents your key audience.
-This persona will have a profile that characterises what your customer base at large want and need, as well as their typical job role, what challenges they face, and what influences their buying decisions.
+This persona will have a profile that characterises what your customer base at large wants and needs, as well as their typical job role, what challenges they face, and what influences their buying decisions.

 These personas will be key in informing your business strategy, digital marketing, and value proposition.